Vegetarian Stuffed Tomatoes with Rice

 • Feta Cheese: This salty, briny cheese adds a sharp bite to otherwise mild-tasting ingredients.

-How to Make These Stuffed Tomatoes with Rice
+How to Make Vegetarian Stuffed Tomatoes with Rice

 Pro Tips

-• Use a sharp knife: A dull blade will make it more difficult to slice the tops off the tomatoes and could even “smoosh” them.
+Use a sharp knife: A dull blade will make it more difficult to slice the tops off the tomatoes and could "smoosh" them.

-• Use firm tomatoes: The firmer they are, the better they’ll hold up when you cut off the tops and remove the pulp.
+Use firm tomatoes: The firmer they are, the better they'll hold up when you cut off the tops and remove the pulp.
+They'll also hold their shape better while cooking.

-• Discard the tomato pulp: Many stuffed tomato recipes call for removing the pulp, chopping it up, and adding it to the rice mixture, but I find that it only creates a watery mess.
-I also don’t think it adds much extra flavor, so I recommend throwing it away.
+Discard the tomato pulp: Some stuffed tomato recipes call for removing the pulp, chopping it, and adding it to the cooked rice mixture, but I find it only creates a watery mess.
+I also don't think it adds much extra flavor, so I recommend discarding it.

 Can I make these stuffed tomatoes ahead of time?